Antonio Banfi

-Antonio Banfi (Vimercate, 30 September 1886 – Milano, 22 July 1957) was an Italian philosopher and senator.
+Antonio Banfi (30 September 1886 – 22 July 1957) was an Italian philosopher and politician.
 He is also noted for founding the Italian philosophical school called critical rationalism.

-Although influenced by the Marburg neo-Kantians and Edmund Husserl, whom he knew personally, Banfi moved away from Idealism and instead focused on Marxism, in particular, historical materialism.
+Although influenced by the neo-Kantians in Marburg and Edmund Husserl, whom he knew personally, Banfi moved away from idealism and instead focused on Marxism, in particular historical materialism.
 Banfi joined the Italian Communist Party in 1947.
-He was elected to the Italian senate in 1948 and again in 1953.
+He was elected to the Italian Senate in 1948 and again in 1953.

+Life and career

+Born in to an intellectual Catholic family with liberal traditions, Banfi spent his youth in Mantua, where his father was rector of the Technical Institute.
+From 1904 to 1908 he studied literature at the University of Milan, then went to study at the Friedrich Wilhelm University in Berlin on a scholarship.
+In 1911 he returned to Italy to take up a teaching position.